mathspp/mathspp/pages/03.talks/_20211204-pydonts-v2/talk.md

+---
-# Pydon'ts – Write elegant Python code v2
+title: "Pydon'ts – Write elegant Python code v2"

-## Pyjamas Conf 2021
+event: "Pyjamas Conf 2021"
+---

 In this Python talk, I continuously refactored a piece of code by using Python features elegantly.